chuongnguyen26/cse15l-lab-reports/Lab_3_Report.md

 [cs15lwi23afp@ieng6-201]:berlitz2:507$ grep -w "Bahama" Bahamas-History.txt

-In 1670 six Lords Proprietors of Carolina were granted the Bahama islands by Charles II, but for nearly 50 years their weak governors on New Providence either couldn’t or wouldn’t suppress the piracy raging through the archipelago.
+In 1670 six Lords Proprietors of Carolina were granted the Bahama islands by Charles II, but for nearly 50             #Found String years their weak governors on New Providence either couldn’t or wouldn’t suppress the piracy raging through the archipelago.
 Then, in 1684, to avenge countless